Chapter 6.42

 6.42.160 Penalty.

-Any solid waste collection billing that is not paid on the due date is subject to penalties as provided for in Section 14.04.090.
-The Finance Officer or his/her designee shall have the authority to waive or remove penalty charges for reasonable causes.
+Any solid waste collection billing that is not paid on the due date is subject to penalties as provided in the franchise hauler agreement.
 (Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)
+1118 Sec.
+1, 2024)

-It is the intent of this section to outline best management practices and to establish regulations for the proper handling, temporary storage, collection, and disposal of manure in the City of Norco.
+It is the intent of this section to outline best management practices and to establish regulations for the proper handling, temporary storage, collection, and disposal of manure in the City.
 These practices are designed to prevent the discharge of pollutants into stormwater runoff which enters the municipal separate storm sewer system (MS4), prevent leaching of nutrients into the groundwater and to minimize fly breeding and wind induced pollutants from stored manure.
-This chapter also requires all persons in the City of Norco who keep livestock to participate in the City’s manure collection program and pay the associated service fees.
+This chapter also requires all persons in the City who keep livestock to participate in the City’s manure collection program (except those with a self-haul permit issued by the City) and pay the associated service fees charged by the franchise hauler.
 This is in pursuance of and in conjunction with existing environmental and water quality laws and regulations including Chapter 15.70, the municipal separate storm sewer system permit (MS4 permit), the National Pollutant Discharge Elimination System (NPDES), and the Federal Clean Water Act (33 U.S.C.
 Section 1342).

-The standards, regulations, and best management practices established in this chapter shall apply to all persons within the City limits of the City of Norco.
-Such persons who keep livestock shall participate in the City’s manure collection program and pay the attendant fees.
+The standards, regulations, and best management practices established in this chapter shall apply to all persons within the City limits of the City.
 Persons who do not keep livestock shall not be required to participate in the manure collection program.
 (Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)
+1118 Sec.
+1, 2024)

 It shall be unlawful for any person to store or dispose of manure except by best management practices.
 Best management practices for the proper storage and disposal of manure must eliminate or minimize the potential of runoff containing pollutants and leaching of nutrients into groundwater or surface waters from areas where manure accumulates or is temporarily stored, and are as follows: